 He began to run, his footsteps echoing across the square.
 Attracted to the noise and to Roderick’s motion, the zombies left off whatever they were doing and staggered after.
 He zigzagged around them, dodging their clumsy attempts to grab him.
 He leapt over a half-eaten corpse, and sprinted past a crowd of zombies that were limping after him.

-He ran on, until his lungs burned.
+He ran on until his lungs burned.
 At each turn, the zombies were in evidence.
 He turned onto a side street and nearly collided with a man in a top hat.

 “Sorry,” he wheezed.